Dr Rhys Mantell

 School of Population Health

-Rhys Mantell is a postdoctoral researcher within the Justice Health Research Program (JHRP) at the School of Population Health, UNSW.
+Dr Rhys Mantell is a postdoctoral research fellow within the Justice Health Research Program (JHRP) at the School of Population Health, UNSW Sydney.

-His doctoral research, conducted within the NHMRC-funded ASCAPE project, focused on the co-design and evaluation of digital health tools (particularly game-based cognitive assessments; GBCAs) for older people in prison.
-His current work continues to explore how innovative digital technologies can improve cognitive screening and health outcomes for older adults involved in the justice system, with a strong emphasis on trauma-informed and culturally appropriate design, development and implementation.
-He was recently the recipient of an RM Gibson Grant (funded by the AAG Research Trust and Dementia Australia) to extend the ASCAPE project to more broadly support older Australians "ageing at the margins".
+His doctoral research, conducted within the NHMRC-funded ASCAPE project, focused on the co-design and evaluation of digital health tools - particularly game-based cognitive assessments - for older people in prison.
+This work explored how interactive digital tools can be designed for, and with, people "ageing at the margins," with a strong emphasis on trauma-informed, user-accepted and culturally appropriate design.
+He was recently the recipient of an RM Gibson Grant (funded by the AAG Research Trust and Dementia Australia) to extend the ASCAPE project to more broadly support older Australians ageing at the margins.

-Rhys works closely with Dr Jane Hwang on an emerging program of research exploring the reintegration journeys of older people leaving Australian prisons.
-This includes qualitative and mixed-methods studies examining health literacy, digital exclusion, and the emotional dimensions of post-release recovery.
-He was recently awarded a seed grant (Unpacking strengths-based emotional healing and trauma recovery for older Australians with a recent experience of incarceration), to investigate how older people define and navigate emotional healing after prison, and how services can better support this process.
+Rhys works closely with Dr Jane Hwang on an emerging program of research exploring reintegration and recovery for people leaving Australian prisons.
+This includes qualitative and mixed-methods studies examining the emotional, relational, and structural dimensions of post-release life.
+He was recently awarded a seed grant to investigate how older people define and navigate emotional healing after prison, and how services can better support this process.

-Rhys is also involved in the ReINVEST trial- a world first randomised control trial evaluating pharmacological interventions for men with histories of violence- where he supports qualitative research and knowledge translation efforts.
-He has also contributed to multiple large-scale national evaluations and policy projects across ageing, mental health, and justice health sectors during his time at Deloitte Consulting and Australian Healthcare Associates (AHA).
+Rhys has also contributed to multiple large-scale national evaluations and policy projects across ageing, mental health, and justice health sectors during his time at Deloitte Consulting and Australian Healthcare Associates (AHA).

-• Designing and developing digital health tools and game-based cognitive assessments
+• Digital health tools and game-based cognitive assessment for marginalised populations

-• Novel screening approaches to detect dementia in marginalised cohorts
+• Novel screening approaches to detect dementia in underserved cohorts

 • Journal articles | 2025